Albert S. Marks: Family and legacy

 Marks married Novella Davis in 1863, while he was recovering from his injury received at the Battle of Stones River.
 They had become engaged prior to this battle, and after his leg was amputated, he offered to release her from the engagement, but she refused.
 They had two children, Arthur Handly Marks and Albert Davis Marks.

 Marks lived on a plantation near Winchester he had purchased around 1870.
 In 1889, his son, Arthur, began building a massive house at this plantation that became known as Hundred Oaks Castle.
-After Arthur's death, his son, John, continued its expansion.
-Hundred Oaks was occupied by the Catholic Paulist Fathers throughout the first half of the 20th century.
+Sent Hundred Oaks was occupied by the Catholic Paulist Fathers throughout the first half of the 20th century.
 The house was placed on the National Register of Historic Places in 1975 and documented by the Historic American Buildings Survey in the mid-1980s, and is currently maintained by the non-profit Kent Bramlett Foundation.